nageetaw/nageetaw/README.md

   ### :woman_technologist: About Me :
   <div align="left">

-- :telescope: Hi, i'm doing Master in Data Science and University Paris Saclay, and currenlty looking for my summer Intership
+- :telescope: Hello, I am Master 2 student in <a href="(https://www.master-mva.com/)"> MVA (Mathématiques, Vision, Apprentissage)</a> at ENS paris saclay 2024 - 2025.
+- I am currently doing my end of studies intership at <a href="https://docs.datadoghq.com/">Datadog Paris France, and Looking for a full time position as a Data Scientist or AI engineer. </a>

-- :seedling: Interseted in Machine Learning, AI and Data Science roles
+- :seedling: Mostly interseted in NLP and Machine learning role

   </div>